nephio-project/docs/content/en/docs/guides/install-guides/install-on-multiple-vm.md

 ## Manual Installation of the Edge cluster using kpt

 All the workload clusters need config-sync, root-sync and a cluster git repository to manage packages.
-Below steps you have to repeat for each workload cluster:
+The below steps have to be repeated for each workload cluster:

 ### Install Config-sync